mjakubowski84/parquet4s/README.md

 Check ScalaDoc and code for more!

+## Supported types

+List of types that are supported out of the box for reading, writing and filtering can be found [here](supportedTypes.md).

 ## Customisation and extensibility

 Parquet4S is built using Scala's type class system.
 That allows you to extend Parquet4S by defining your own implementations of its type classes.